scottstts/prompt_lib/storyboard/template_animation_docs.md

 ## Animation Breakdown

-The animation for Template 23 is energetic and builds the layout from the bottom up with a clear visual hierarchy and lively motion.

-1.  **Initial Shape Transition:** The sequence begins with a small, light blue capsule shape positioned at the bottom center of the screen.
-This shape rapidly morphs, expanding horizontally while its color intensifies into a more vibrant blue, transforming into a wide, rounded rectangle.
-This motion is extremely quick and fluid.

-2.  **Bottom Bar Wipe:** Immediately following its horizontal expansion, the blue shape animates vertically upwards in a smooth, swift motion.
-It functions as a dynamic wipe transition, revealing the main content area above it and establishing a solid blue bar at the bottom of the frame.

-3.  **Staggered Image Placeholder Reveal:** As the blue bar moves up, three image placeholders are revealed in a staggered sequence, creating a focused and dynamic effect.
-    *   The central image placeholder is the first to slide up from behind the rising blue bar.
-    *   The left and right image placeholders then slide up in unison, starting their animation with a slight delay after the central one.
-    *   All three placeholders move with a smooth ease-out curve and settle into their final positions with a subtle, soft bounce or overshoot, adding a polished and organic feel to the motion.

-4.  **Text Content Entrance:** Timed to coincide with the final settling of the image placeholders, the main title and subtitle text placeholders animate into view at the top of the frame.
-They appear using a quick, combined fade-in and slight slide-up motion, ensuring the composition is completed efficiently and without distraction.
+The animation for Template 23 is structured as a dynamic conversation, beginning with the introduction of two primary elements, followed by a sequential reveal of chat messages.
+The motion is crisp, modern, and guides the viewer's attention chronologically through the dialogue.

+1.  **Image Container Entrance:** The sequence begins with the two main vertical image containers sliding in from the right edge of the frame.
+    *   **Motion:** A smooth slide-in from the right.
+    *   **Timing:** The containers enter sequentially with a very brief delay between the first and the second, creating a quick, staggered effect.
+    *   **Easing:** The motion uses an ease-out curve, starting fast and gently decelerating as the containers settle into their final positions.

+2.  **Name Placeholder Reveal:** Immediately after the image containers lock into place, the name placeholders located at the top of each container fade into view.
+This is a simple, quick opacity transition from 0% to 100%.

+3.  **Sequential Chat Bubble Entrance:** The core animation involves the sequential appearance of chat bubbles on the left side of the screen.
+    *   **Sequence:** Each chat bubble animates in one at a time, creating the rhythm of a back-and-forth conversation.
+    *   **Motion:** The animation is a combined effect.
+Each bubble simultaneously scales up from approximately 0% to 100% and slides horizontally into place.
+The transform origin is set to the "tail" of the chat bubble, making it look like it's growing or popping out from the side.
+    *   **Easing:** The animation has a subtle bouncy or spring-like quality, with a slight overshoot before settling.
+This gives the motion a lively and energetic feel.

+4.  **Speaker Name Animation:** For each chat bubble that appears, a corresponding speaker name placeholder fades in above it.
+This animation is a simple, quick fade-in that occurs concurrently with or just after its associated bubble finishes its entrance animation.

 ---

 # Template 24

 ## Animation Breakdown

-The animation for Template 24 is a quick, energetic reveal sequence that uses a central burst transition to introduce four content placeholders simultaneously.
-The entire motion is designed to be fast and impactful, resolving in under a second.
+The animation for Template 24 is characterized by a rapid and energetic sequence, using bold shape transformations and layered reveals to build the final composition.

-1.  **Initial State & Central Burst:** The animation begins with a solid-colored circle centered on the screen.
-This circle immediately and rapidly expands outwards from its center point.
-The expansion is extremely fast with a crisp ease-out curve, creating a "pop" or "burst" effect that functions as a reveal transition.
+1.  **Initial Shape Transformation (0.0s - 0.5s):** The animation kicks off with a vertical capsule shape at the bottom center of the screen.
+It undergoes a snappy and forceful transformation, rapidly scaling up and expanding horizontally to form a wide, rounded rectangle.
+The motion is extremely quick with a strong ease-out feel, creating an impactful burst.

-2.  **Symmetrical Content Entrance:** As the central circle expands, it reveals a horizontal banner.
-Simultaneously, four image placeholders slide into their final positions from off-screen.
-    *   The two placeholders on the left slide in from the left side.
+2.  **Background Band Formation (0.5s - 1.5s):** Immediately following the horizontal expansion, the rounded rectangle animates vertically, stretching upwards to fill the lower half of the screen and forming the main colored background band.
+This vertical motion is just as fast and decisive as the initial transformation, establishing the primary container for the content.

+3.  **Image Placeholder Entrance (1.5s - 2.5s):** Once the background band is set, three circular image placeholders animate into view with a clear hierarchy.
+    *   The largest, central placeholder is the first to appear.
+It scales up from its center while simultaneously sliding up slightly from the bottom edge of the band.
-    *   The two placeholders on the right slide in from the right side.
+    *   Immediately after, the two smaller placeholders on the left and right animate in concurrently, using the same combination of scaling up and sliding up from the bottom.
-    *   This symmetrical motion creates a pleasing visual balance as the elements converge towards the center.
+    *   This staggered sequence creates a pleasant wave-like effect and directs the viewer's focus first to the center, then to the sides.

-3.  **Synchronization and Settling:** The sliding motion of the placeholders is perfectly synchronized with the expansion of the central circle.
-The placeholders travel quickly and come to a stop with a very subtle and quick bounce or overshoot, giving the animation a lively and polished feel as they settle into their final layout.
-The entire sequence resolves almost instantly, with the circular mask fully expanded and the placeholders locked in place.
+4.  **Text Content Reveal (2.5s - 3.5s):** After all image placeholders have settled, the text elements fade into place.
+A large title block and smaller subtitle blocks appear above the images with a soft and quick fade-in transition.
+This final step completes the layout, ensuring the structural and image elements are established before the textual information is presented.

 ---